ccpld

 • Inability to independently execute a familiar sequence of motor activities.

 Many children in kindergarten have a decreased attention span.
 This alone does not indicate a sensory integration dysfunction; the child must also have difficulty socializing, learning, or transitioning from activity to activity because of the decreased attention span.
+If a child demonstrates any of these signs AND her functional performance is negatively impacted, an occupational therapy evaluation is recommended.

 The following signs may indicate motor planning/praxis issues: